Camping with dogs

 Like almost 2/3 of Brits, we are a family of staycationers!
-We’ve always enjoyed camping, pitching up near national parks or coastal paths armed with wellies and suncream, crosswords and cricket sets, torches and extra toilet rolls… but this year we had a new list of dog camping essentials as Bosun the Boxer joined us on his first ever camping experience!
+We’ve always enjoyed camping, pitching up near national parks or coastal paths armed with wellies and sun cream, torches and toilet rolls… but this year we had a new list of camping essentials as Bosun the Boxer joined us on his first ever camping trip!

 How would he cope?
 Would the British weather be kind to us?
-My main concern was that the sounds of the tent fabric in wind or rain might spook him and he would not settle, barking and howling all night.
-Keen to ensure a positive experience, we decided not to venture too far from home and booked to stay at Petruth Paddocks, a family and dog friendly campsite we have stayed at several times before only a 40 minute drive away in the beautiful village of Cheddar in Somerset – Famous for the Cheddar gorge, caves and cheese!
+My main concern was that the sounds of the tent fabric in wind or rain might spook him and he would not settle.
+Keen to ensure a positive experience, we decided not to venture too far from home and booked to stay at Petruth Paddocks, a family and dog friendly campsite we have stayed at several times in the beautiful village of Cheddar in Somerset.
 The reason being not only IF it turned out to be a complete disaster for our canine companion one of us could easily return home, but also it allowed the whole day to set up and get him used to the tent before having to retreat inside to sleep.
 Indeed, as the date of our trip approached, the weather forecast was not alleviating that concern… but more on that later.

 Dog camping essentials

-Some of the items on that list are obvious – you can never have too many poo bags and of course you would take a blanket and a bowl.
-But so many dogs I meet don’t have a collar and ID tag or nameplate because they wear a harness.
-But besides there being a legal requirement for all dogs to wear an ID tag, consider the fact that you are away from home, perhaps out in the sticks and your dog gets lost?
+Some of the items on that list are obvious – you can never have too many poo bags is my motto!
+But so many dogs I meet don’t have a collar and ID tag because they wear a harness.
+But not only is it a legal requirement for all dogs to wear ID, what would happen if your dog got lost?
 You could be a long way from a vet with a microchip scanner.
-An ID tag is the quickest way you can be contacted to be reunited with your dog.
-The windbreaker is perhaps less obvious, but this can offer your dog some shade and also enables you to screen off an area to reduce arousal and interest from passers by or kids playing nearby.
-Hopefully you won’t need the tick twister but if you’re unfortunate enough to pick one up you’ll want to remove that beastie asap!
+An ID tag is the quickest way you can be contacted and reunited with your dog.
+The windbreaker can provide your dog some shade and also enables an area to be screened off from kids playing nearby.
+Hopefully you won’t need the tick twister but If you’re unfortunate enough to pick one you’ll want to remove it asap!

-The best thing about camping is beng outdoors, so you’ll want to make sure your dog can safely enjoy this too!
-You may need to secure your dog outside whilst you cook or just to prevent them running off to join in with the kids playing cricket across the field!
+The best thing about camping is being outdoors, so make sure your dog can safely enjoy this too!
+You may need to secure your dog whilst cooking or prevent them joining in with the cricket game across the field!
 A good ground stake is the best way to do this as you can position it anywhere you like.
-When choosing it’s position consider the length of the line being used in proximity to the tent, stove, camping chairs and anything else they might get themselves entagled in.
+When choosing it’s position consider the length of the line being used in proximity to the tent, stove, camping chairs and anything else they might get entangled in.
 Make sure your dog can reach shade and water too.

 Always remember to use a harness to tie out, not the collar to avoid injury to your dogs neck.